misfir3/misfir3-org/site/content/post/stembag-translated.md

 After making this four times, I've gone back and adjusted the measurements some from what is on the video, with notes on why

-* The interior panels, I don't do the `9` on `9 x 17`, I make it 10 cm (already or soon to be adjusted in the picture above)
+* The interior panels, I don't do the `9` on `9 x 17`, I make it `9.5 - 10 cm` (as noted above)
 * I would recommend making your nylon top more like `42 x 18` or `43 x 18`.
-A little overlap is fine and you can always increase the 'hem' on it to adjust it down.
+A little overlap is fine and you can always increase the seam allowance on it to adjust it down.

 The main reason for the above adjustments is I've found it's easy to come up short on these two particular areas.
 Likely, this is because I'm not consistent enough with my seam allowance.